Hey everybody, and welcome to PT Pioneer.

 In the last place, we have ASFA CBTC.

-This certifying agency is unaccredited, and based on user reviews, offers a substandard experience compared to some of the more established certifying agencies.
+Based on user reviews, this unaccredited certifying agency offers a substandard experience compared to some of the more established certifying agencies.

 ASFA does, however, offer the most affordable option if the price is your only real concern.